Frozen Crown: History

-In 2018, they released their debut album The Fallen King Four tracks from the album were also released as singles.
-The band's second album, Crowned in Frost, was released in 2019.

-In April 2019, Frozen Crown played ten European venues together with Israeli metal act Desert and fellow Italian act Elvenking, while in the following summer they appeared at Metalfest Czech Republic and Sabaton Open Air in Sweden.
+After releasing their first two albums, The Fallen King and Crowned in Frost, Frozen Crown played ten European venues in April 2019, together with Israeli metal act Desert and fellow Italian act Elvenking, while in the following summer they appeared at Metalfest Czech Republic and Sabaton Open Air in Sweden.
 In February 2020, they toured 13 European cities in support of British metal group DragonForce.
 A summer tour in 2020 including venues in Spain had to be called off due to the COVID-19 pandemic.
 In November 2020, the band announced that their third album was officially in pre-production.

-The band announced in January 2021 that Alberto Mezzanotte, Thalia Bellazecca, and Filippo Zavattari left the band for personal reasons, as they found it difficult to be part of a band during the lockout.
+The band announced in January 2021 that Alberto Mezzanotte, Thalia Bellazecca, and Filippo Zavattari left the band for personal reasons, as they found it difficult to be part of a band during the lockdown.
 The band released a final video with the original lineup, "Battles in the Night", as a farewell to those members.
 A month later the band announced the new members, guitarist Fabiola "Sheena" Bellomo, bassist Francesco Zof and drummer Niso Tomasini.
 The new members were announced alongside the new album, Winterbane.
 The album was already underway when the former members left, and as Mondelli and Etro are the main songwriters of the band their departure was not a significant delay.

 Winterbane was released in April by Scarlett Records, and by Marquee Inc. / Avalon in Japan.
 The band said "Winterbane is the third Frozen Crown album, and by far the most obscure of our works.
 The third chapter consolidates the classic Frozen Crown trademark sound and brings it to the next level, giving priority to a straightforward and in-your-face approach based on powerful and dynamic drums and thundering bass lines.
 Guitar work plays a key role again, this time richer and more intricate than ever, drawing catchy melodies along lead singer Giada Etro's vocals."
-The album has a cover of Judas Priest's "Nightcrawler", and singer Federica Lanna from Volturian, a side-project of Mondelli, provided guest vocals in the song "Angels in Disguise".
+The album has a cover of Judas Priest's "Night Crawler", and singer Federica Lanna from Volturian, a side-project of Mondelli, provided guest vocals in the song "Angels in Disguise".
 The album had previous videoclips for the songs "Far Beyond" and "Embrace the Night", and released another for "The Water Dancer" alongside the album.
 The aesthetics of this videoclip were based on the novel A Song of Ice and Fire and the TV series Game of Thrones, and had a guest appearance of Damien Von Dunkenwald and his Northern Wolfdogs Pack.